breakin/snestistics/docs/tutorial-1.md

 ---
 Introduction
 ============
-Welcome to a tutorial series for snestistics.
-While snestistics itself is written by Anders Lindqvist (breakin) this tutorial is written by Anders and David "optiroc" Lindecrantz.

 In order to do the [Super Famicon Wars (SFW) translation](http://www.romhacking.net/translations/3354) we had to start by understanding how to game worked.
 Once this was done an equally hard task was to change the game.
 But understanding came first.
 In order to understand we needed to reverse engineer!
 The tool [snestistics](https://github.com/breakin/snestistics) is what we used to solve this task.
 In order to complete it we had to add a lot of new features but it was worth it!
 [Here](history) is a detailed history on snestistics with discussion on why it works like it does.
 In this blog series we will simply show what you can do with snestistics and not compare it to other tools and approaches.
 When we started SFW snestistics was not very mature at all.
 A lot of tedious tasks we had to do by hand and writing a straightforward tutorial like this would not be possible!

 We assume that if you actually want to understand the code presented here in depth you will know some 65816 assembly and have a high-level understanding of the SNES.